Polly-Contrib/Polly.Contrib.WaitAndRetry/README.md

 The upper for this retry with a growth factor of four is 25,600ms.
 Care and a calculator should be used when changing the factor.

 Note, the growth factor must be greater than or equal to one.
 A factor of one will return equivalent retry delays to the `ConstantBackoff` helper.

+If the overall amount of time that an exponential-backoff retry policy could take is a concern, consider [placing a TimeoutPolicy outside the wait-and-retry policy](https://github.com/App-vNext/Polly/wiki/Timeout#combining-timeout-with-retries) using [PolicyWrap](https://github.com/App-vNext/Polly/wiki/PolicyWrap).
+A timeout policy used in this way will limit the _overall_ execution time for all tries and waits-between-tries.
+For instance, you could configure the exponential backoff for your wait-and-retry strategy to be 1, 2, 4, 8 seconds; and also impose an overall timeout, however many tries are invoked, at 45 seconds.

+    var retryWithBackoff = Policy
+        .Handle<FooException>()
+        .WaitAndRetryAsync(Backoff.ExponentialBackoff(TimeSpan.FromSeconds(1), retryCount: 5));
+    var timeout = Policy.Timeout(TimeSpan.FromSeconds(45));
+    var retryWithBackoffAndOverallTimeout = timeout.Wrap(retryWithBackoff);

+When the combined time taken to make tries and wait between them exceeds 45 seconds, the TimeoutPolicy will be invoked and cause the current try and further retries to be abandoned.

 ## Wait and Retry with Jittered Back-off